spencerahill/clim-change-course_2025/_sources/info/schedule.md

   - (CCNY closed)
 * - 2/19
   - 2
-  - The Greenhouse Effect
+  - Overview; The Greenhouse Effect
   - Ch.
-2
+1 and 2
   -
 * - 2/26
   - 3